ciphrex/mSIGNA/README.md

 It is built atop two custom libraries, CoinClasses and CoinQ, which provide all core functionality for managing bitcoin data structures and connecting to peers.

+    -CoinClasses is licensed under the MIT license.

+    -CoinQ is proprietary and cannot be redistributed without permission from author(s).

 In addition, Vault depends on the following:

     - Qt5 application and UI framework          http://qt-project.org/